 These questions will be debated around the Macedon Ranges at five forums for Democratic Renewal.

-April forum speaker: Adam Jacoby from MiVote – Riddells Creek Primary School.
+April forum speaker was Adam Jacoby from MiVote at Riddells Creek Primary School.

-May forum speaker Professor Lyn Carson from Sydney University – Lansfield
+May forum speaker was Professor Lyn Carson from Sydney University at Lansfield

-Next forum on the 26th June, 4pm at Woodend Primary School, High St Woodend (near Five Mile Creek).
-Speakers will be Annie Bolitho (facilitator of “participatory budgeting at Darebin Council) and Sebastian Klein (President Victorian Local Government Association).
+June forum speakers: Annie Bolitho (facilitator of “participatory budgeting at Darebin Council) and Sebastien Klein (President Victorian Local Government Association) at Woodend Primary School.

 You get a chance to have your say about local issues that are important to you in group discussions after hearing from the keynote speakers.

 A forum for democratic renewal will give more information or call Rob on 54 22 1808.

 The 2016 Macedon Ranges Sustainable Living Festival was held on February 27 & 28.
 Thank you to all the volunteers who helped on the day.
 You were fantastic!
 Thank you to our supporters.
 Your support is important to us.